Stifling defense helps Broncos jolt Jets, end skid

 Brandon McManus kicked field goals of 31, 53 and 40 yards and fullback Andy Janovich had a 1-yard touchdown run, helping the Broncos (4-9) end an eight-game losing streak.
 The skid was their longest since a nine-game losing streak in 1967.

+Still, the relief over the end of the losing streak was enough to lift some of the edge over Denver’s quick turnaround, in which the Broncos travel to Indianapolis for a Thursday night game against the Colts.

+“I think you hear a lot of guys upset about Thursday games, but in our case this is perfect,” Siemian said.
+“Our first win -- it feels like 100 years -- and we get to hopefully carry some momentum into Thursday.
+I think it sets up pretty nicely for us.”

-The Jets (5-8) went virtually nowhere on offense and lost quarterback Josh McCown, who was shaken up for the second time in the game when he took a hit from Broncos linebacker Shane Ray as he released a pass.
+The Jets (5-8) went virtually nowhere on offense and lost quarterback Josh McCown, who was shaken up for the second time in the game when he took a hit from Ray as he released a pass.

 Petty also had come in for two plays earlier in the game when McCown was hit simultaneously by two defenders at the end of an 8-yard scramble.